-The Audit Committee has policies and procedures to assess the suitability, objectivity and independence of the external auditor.
+The Audit Committee has policies and procedures to assess the suitability, objectivity and independence of the external auditor to safeguard the quality and reliability of audited financial statements.

-Application : Applied Explanation : on application of the practice The Board, through the Governance & Audit Committee (GAC), has put in place a policy on the selection and appointment of the external auditors, via Group Policies & Authorities (GPA) No. B7 on "External Auditor Appointment & Selection".
-The GPA No. B7 provides guidelines for the GAC to assess the suitability, objectivity and independence of the external auditors and was developed in alignment with the Malaysian Code on Corporate Governance 2017, and should be read together with the Companies Act 2016, the By-laws (on professional ethics, conduct and practice) of the Malaysia Institute of Accountants and the Main Market Listing Requirement of Bursa Malaysia Securities Berhad.
+Application : Applied Explanation : on application of the The Board, through the GAC, has put in place a policy on the selection and appointment of the external auditors, via Group Policies & Authorities (GPA) No. B7 on "External Auditor Appointment & Selection". practice The GPA No. B7 provides guidelines for the GAC to assess the suitability, objectivity and independence of the external auditors and was developed in alignment with the Malaysian Code on Corporate Governance and should be read together with the Companies Act 2016, the By-laws (on professional ethics, conduct and practice) of the Malaysia Institute of Accountants and the Main Market Listing Requirement of Bursa Malaysia Securities Berhad.
 The following criteria is used for the assessment: a) The competence, audit quality and resource capacity of the external auditors in relation to the audit; b) The nature and extent of the non-audit services rendered and appropriateness of the level of fees; and c) Obtaining written assurance from the external auditors confirming that they are, and have been, independent throughout the conduct of the audit engagement in accordance with the terms of all relevant professional and regulatory requirements.
-The above assessment was conducted in March 2021 (annual basis), based on best practices promulgated by the regulators.
-The results of the assessment, which was performed by the GAC members and selected management personnel (who had close interaction with the external auditors during the year under review), was tabled to the GAC at its meeting on 2 April 2021 for deliberation and recommendation to the Board for adoption.
-Should the GAC determine a need for a change of external auditors, the GAC will follow the following procedures for selection and appointment of new external auditors: a) The GAC to identify the audit firms who meet the criteria for appointment and request for their proposals of engagement for consideration; b) The GAC will assess the proposals received and shortlist the suitable audit firms (based on the pre-set criteria); c) The GAC will meet and/or interview the shortlisted candidates;
+The above assessment was conducted in March 2022 (annual basis), based on best practices promulgated by the regulators.
+The results of the assessment, which was performed by the GAC members and selected management personnel (who had close interaction with the external auditors during the year under review), was tabled to the GAC at its meeting on 20 April 2022 for deliberation and recommendation to the Board for adoption.
+Should the GAC determine a need for a change of external auditors, the GAC will follow the following procedures for selection and appointment of new external auditors:

-d) The GAC will recommend the appropriate audit firm to the Board for appointment as external auditors; and e) The Board will consider and if agreed, endorse the recommendation by the GAC and seek the shareholders' approval for the appointment of the new external auditors and/or resignation/removal of the existing external auditors at the general meeting.

-Explanation : for
+a) The GAC to identify the audit firms who meet the criteria for appointment and request for their proposals of engagement for consideration; b) The GAC will assess the proposals received and shortlist the suitable audit firms (based on the pre-set criteria); c) The GAC will meet and/or interview the shortlisted candidates; d) The GAC will recommend the appropriate audit firm to the Board for appointment as external auditors; and The Board will consider and if agreed, endorse the recommendation by the GAC and seek the shareholders' approval for the appointment of the new external auditors and/or resignation/removal of the existing external auditors at the general meeting.
+Explanation : for departure Larga companios are required to complete the solumns helpy.
+Non-large companies are , are required to complete the columns below.
+Non-large companies are encouragea to cor nplete the columns below.
+Measure : Timeframe :

-departure

-Large companies are required to complete the columns below.
-Non-large companies are

-encouraged to cor nplete the columns below.

-Measure :

-Timeframe :